alexsiracusa/DB-MQP/database/installation_instructions/POSTGRES.md

-# Set-up Instructions for Postgres
+# Installation Instructions for Postgres

 This guide explains how to set up a local Postgres server on macOS using Postgres.app